 We are spending 5 days in Coles bay - Freycinet national park - for annual holiday.
 Family with a 5yo.
 Will have a rental car.
 Pl suggest.

 In Coles Bay, which is the start of Freycinet, you can hire kayaks etc or join a kayak tour with Freycinet Adventures.
 This is a good start or end to a day of walking.
 You can also take a sea cruise with Freycinet Sea Cruises and head out and around the peninsula to Wineglass Bay as a different option.
 Are you flying into Launceston and out of Hobart or vice versa?
 Or in and out of the same city?
 The preference would be to create some itinerary ideas for you that do not make you backtrack.
 I know there is nothing worse that covering the same ground twice.
-Although the beauty of Tasmania is that nothing is ever too far away. almost 10 years ago
+Although the beauty of Tasmania is that nothing is ever too far away. about 10 years ago